Phoenix (ATC): Grand context

 German air traffic of today comprises between 1,000 and 2,000 aircraft tracks at the same time in the national airspace.
 Besides classical ATC radars also new types of sensors or position information sources like Multilateration, ADS-B, and others are to be integrated.
 Per day it is required to process up to 10,000 flight plans.
 In the context of the discussion and development of transnational functional airspaces block like FABEC the required number of maintainable tracks will even grow beyond the 3,000, possibly more than 5,000 simultaneous tracks.
 An equivalent growth in needed flightplan handling capacity can be reasonably assumed.
 Each aircraft needs suitable Kalman filtering for tracking to cope both with steady flight and manoeuvre conditions in the different airspaces, and each IFR aircraft needs linkage processing to correlate flightplan data correctly to the track; simple code-callsign-pairing is insufficient due to multiple use of SSR codes.

 At the same time the track and flightplan data have to be presented to a number of controller workstations (CWPs), ranging from 1 (low-end applications) or 5 (in towers) to 120 (in ACCs), which results in the demand of an excellent scalability for such a system.
 Furthermore, CWPs will create much coordination data and additional track-related information which are distributed over the LAN and eventually to external partner systems.
 To keep the total complex still controllable, system status monitoring and commanding facilities have to be inbuilt.
 Last but not least such system environments need large sets of configuration and resource data that have to be managed efficiently.

 Phoenix deployment

 PHOENIX is a common R/SDPS tool in the German ATC world, used at more than 150 operational locations, scheduled for more than 700 additional locations, and used as a test, analysis, and evaluation tool in more than 200 locations.

 Today, PHOENIX is an international R/SDPS tool with system recognised internationally.

-Phoenix Paradigm

-Phoenix As ATS Component

-Phoenix has been developed following the decomposition of ATS componentware (ATS CW):